CarbonScaling: Extending Neural Scaling Laws for Carbon Footprint in Large Language Models: CarbonScaling

+As illustrated in Figure~\ref{f:carbon_tool_overview}, this section presents \textit{CarbonScaling}, which first generates LLM configurations ($\text{config}_\text{LLM}$) by jointly scaling model parameters ($N$), dataset size ($D$), and training compute ($C$).
+It then incorporates hardware configurations ($\text{config}_\text{device}$), including device frequency, memory capacity, and interconnect bandwidth, together with training strategies such as data ($N_{DP}$), tensor ($N_{TP}$), pipeline ($N_{PP}$), and expert ($N_{EP}$) parallelism, ZeRO sharding, batch sizing, and quantization.
+For each LLM and hardware configuration, \textit{CarbonScaling} searches over feasible device counts and parallelism settings, enforcing memory and communication constraints to identify the configuration with minimal training duration and maximal utilization.
+Using the resulting training time, device count, and utilization, \textit{CarbonScaling} estimates total carbon emissions through operational and embodied carbon models.

-As shown in Figure~\ref{f:neural_scaling_laws}, \textit{CarbonScaling} implements the Chinchilla compute-optimal neural scaling laws~\cite{chinchilla} by varying the model dimension ($d_{model}$).
-Following common LLM architectures~\cite{gpt,llama,deepseek}, we set the feed-forward dimension ($d_{ff}$) to $4d_{model}$ and scale the number of experts ($E$) linearly with $d_{model}$.
-Using GPT-4~\cite{gpt} as a reference ($d_{model}=12288$, $E=8$), we compute the scaling ratio for $E$.
-To determine the number of layers ($L$), we perform a regression on the Chinchilla-trained models~\cite{chinchilla}, resulting in a power-law fit: $L = 0.402(d_{model})^{0.75}$.
-Given $d_{model}$, $d_{ff}$, $L$, and $E$, we compute the total model parameter count $N$.
-We derive the corresponding dataset size ($D$), and total compute ($C$).
-Based on Chinchilla's laws, the model loss is computed as $a\cdot N^{-0.34} + b\cdot D^{-0.28} + e$, where $a$, $b$, and $e$ are fitting parameters.
-The critical batch size ($b$) scales with the total compute ($C$), i.e., $b \propto C^{1/6}$.
-By increasing $d_{model}$, \textit{CarbonScaling} systematically derives all key architecture and training parameters required to reduce LLM loss.
+\textbf{Neural Scaling Laws}. \textit{CarbonScaling} implements dense and MoE neural scaling laws~\cite{Ludziejewski:ICML2024} by varying the model dimension ($d_{model}$).
+Following modern LLM architectures~\cite{gpt,llama,deepseek}, the feed-forward dimension is set to $d_{ff}=4d_{model}$, while the number of experts scales as $E=8(d_{model}/12288)$.
+The number of layers follows the fitted scaling law $L=0.402(d_{model})^{0.75}$.
+The total parameter count is then computed as $N=2d_{model}d_{ff}LE$, with dataset size and training compute given by $D=20N$ and $C=6ND/E$, respectively.
+The critical batch size scales as